gravitational/teleport/docs/5.0/enterprise/ssh-rbac.md

 ## Teleport Resources

-RBAC lets teams limit what resources are available to teleport users.
-This can be helpful if for example, you don't want regular users editing SSO (`auth_connector`), for example, or creating and editing new roles (`role`).
+RBAC lets teams limit what resources are available to Teleport users.
+This can be helpful if, for example, you don't want regular users editing SSO (`auth_connector`) or creating and editing new roles (`role`).